German Legal Research Guide

 Commentaries (Kommentare) play an important role in German legal research, providing in-depth scholarly analysis of legal codes and statutes, along with annotated examples of their application and effect.
 They are frequently cited as “doctrine” in the civil law tradition.
 Commentaries function as hybrid resources, offering both the full text of the relevant code or statute and secondary source commentary and analysis in a single package.
 A selection of commentaries available in print a the Georgetown Law Library follows:

-Legislation: Statutes and Ordinances
+Legislation: Statutes & Ordinances

 Legislation enacted by Germany’s federal parliament is freely available online in two formats.
 Session laws, which are published in chronological order, are the original texts of laws enacted by the parliament; consolidated laws are laws currently in force which incorporate all subsequent amendments and revisions made after their initial enactment.